iotempire/iotempower/doc/resources.rst

 - `micropython  <https://micropython.org/>`__

-As UlnoIoT relies heavily on MQTT, it also integrates very easily with other community home automation software like `home-assistant <http://home-assistant.io>`__ and `openhab <https://openhab.org>`__.
+As IoTempower relies heavily on MQTT, it also integrates very easily with other community home automation software like `home-assistant <http://home-assistant.io>`__ and `openhab <https://openhab.org>`__.